jesseDMoore1994/bloom_filter/README.md

 # Bloom filter password checker.

+I have tested this project and confirmed that it works on the CS linux lab machines with the following dependency versions.

+ gcc 8.1.0
+ g++ 8.1.0
+ cmake 3.5.1

 ## How to build the project

 First, make sure the current working directory is at the root of the project.
 (This README is at